puppetlabs/puppet-docs/source/puppet/6.0/type.md

 ---
 layout: default
 built_from_commit: 6acf62c4a6573bb3c54e84a875935da7fc71aa0d
-title: Resource Type Reference (Single-Page)
+title: Resource Type Reference
 canonical: "/puppet/latest/type.html"
 toc_levels: 2
 toc: columns
 ---

-> **NOTE:** This page was generated from the Puppet source code on 2018-08-28 06:47:28 -0700

 ## About resource types

-### Built-in types and custom types
+### Built-in, repackaged, and custom types

-This is the documentation for the _built-in_ resource types and providers, keyed to a specific Puppet version.
-(See sidebar.)
-Additional resource types are distributed in Puppet modules; you can find and install modules by browsing the [Puppet Forge](http://forge.puppetlabs.com).
+This is the documentation for the _built-in_ resource types and providers.
+Additional resource types are distributed in Puppet modules, including some types that were built-in before Puppet 6.0.
+These are now repackaged from modules into Puppet agent.

+You can find and install modules by browsing the [Puppet Forge](http://forge.puppetlabs.com).
 See each module's documentation for information on how to use its custom resource types.
+For more information about creating custom types, see [Custom resources](/docs/puppet/latest/custom_resources.html).

 ### Declaring resources